The Station: Uber’s new battles in the UK, Lucid Motors’ second life plans and Cruise acquires Voyage – TechCrunch

 Hyundai is offering owners of the 2021 Kona Electric and Ioniq Electric access to 250 kWh of complimentary charging (approximately 1,000 miles of EPA estimated driving range) on the Electrify America fast-charging network.

 Rivian plans to install more than 10,000 chargers by the end of 2023.
 The network will have a dual purpose: quickly power its electric vehicle models with fast chargers installed along highways and provide Level 2 chargers at further afield locations next to parks, trailheads and other adventurous destinations.
 The company said that its so-called Rivian Adventure Network will include more than 3,500 DC fast chargers at over 600 sites, which will only be accessible to owners of its electric vehicles.
-Each site will have multiple chargers and located on highways and main roads, often by cafes and shops.
+Each site will have multiple chargers and be located on highways and main roads, often by cafes and shops.

 Rivian is also installing thousands of “waypoint” Level 2 AC chargers throughout the United States and Canada.
-These waypoint chargers will have a 11.5 kW charging speed, which should be able add up to 25 miles of range every hour for its R1T pickup truck and R1S SUV.
+These waypoint chargers will have a 11.5 kW charging speed, which should be able to add up to 25 miles of range every hour for its R1T pickup truck and R1S SUV.
 The waypoint chargers will be strategically located along and near routes that Rivian customers are likely to take.
-They will be found at shopping centers restaurants, hotels, campsites and parks.
+They will be found at shopping centers, restaurants, hotels, campsites and parks.

 Volkswagen AG revealed how it aims to seize the top spot as the world’s largest electric vehicle manufacturer, outlining plans to have six 40 gigawatt hour (GWh) battery cell production plants in operation in Europe by 2030.
 To get there, the automaker put in a 10-year, $14 billion order with Swedish battery manufacturer Northvolt — and that’s only one of the six planned factories.
 A second plant in Germany will commence production in 2025.